eClasses.org :: Course Catalog :: Introduction to XHTML

 Introduction to XHTML (H401)

 XHTML is the bridge between HTML and XML.
-If you are interested in learning how to hand-code Web pages that will transition into XML, while still remaining compatible with current Web browsers, this class is for you!
-Students with little working knowledge of creating HTML pages by hand will be introduced to the concepts, foundations, syntax and structure of XHTML.
+Students with little working knowledge of creating HTML pages will be introduced to the concepts, foundations, syntax and structure of XHTML.
 The course will include an introduction to Cascading Style Sheets.
 All pages created in the class will be validated using the W3C validation service.

 Outline